meredithregan/Programming-Basics/Part-4_Loops/Micro:bit/Resources/README.md

 If you said the stick person does not stop jumping, you are right - how would we fix this?
 We need to control the while loop to stop.

 ## Part 3: Controlling While Loops
-We learnt we can control **repeat** loops but putting in the maximum number of repeats we want, how do we do that with a while loop?
+We learnt we can control **repeat** loops by putting in the maximum number of repeats we want, how do we do that with a while loop?

 - [ ] Lets start afresh and delete all the code within the **on start** block.
 In the block menu click the **variable menu**, drag the **set item to 0** block and place it within the **on start** block.
 <p align="center">